d2s/Documentation/_posts/2018-01-01-nextversion.md

 Deleting snapshots is a **destructive** operation and should be performed with care.

 The `Plan` button is available after selecting a task and RsyncOSX has collected info about snapshots from remote server.
+The following snapshots are **not** marked for delete (see rules below).
-In the views below the first snapshot is 28 Oct 2018 which is the last Sunday in October.
-The last snapshot is 26 December.
+* 28 October 2018 is the last Sunday in October
+* 25 November 2018 is the last Sunday in November
+* 2, 9, 16 and 23 December 2018 are all Sundays in `this month`
+* 24, 25 and 26 December are days in this week.

 ![](/images/RsyncOSX/master/nextversion/plan1.png)
 ![](/images/RsyncOSX/master/nextversion/plan2.png)

-The following plan is in test (by choosing the button `Plan`).
+The following plan is in test.
 The plan is split into three parts, this week, this month and previous months.
 Selecting the button `Plan` only evaluates and suggests which snapshots to delete based upon the plan.

 **Snapshots to keep**

-All snapshots to keep are either `this week` or `a Sunday`.
+All snapshots to keep are marked either `this week` or as `a Sunday`. `a Sunday` is either this month (not this week) or previous months.

 **Previous months**: